About

 -

-I work with adults navigating anxiety, low mood, burnout, grief, trauma, relationship difficulties, and major life transitions.
+I work with adults and couples navigating anxiety, low mood, burnout, grief, trauma, relationship difficulties, identity questions, and major life transitions.

-Many of my clients are professionals and creatives managing high levels of responsibility or pressure.
-I also support women experiencing fertility challenges, pregnancy or baby loss, perinatal anxiety, and perimenopause or menopause-related emotional changes.
+Many of my clients are professionals, creatives, and people carrying high levels of responsibility, visibility, or pressure.
+I also support women navigating fertility challenges, pregnancy or baby loss, reproductive transitions, and menopause-related emotional changes.

-Whether you’re seeking CBT-informed therapy for anxiety, support after loss, or longer-term relational work, sessions are tailored to your needs.
+Whether you’re seeking practical tools, deeper therapeutic exploration, or support through change, sessions are tailored to your needs.

 -